A Minute Book really is necessary for your business. Even if the company’s only employee is you, it’s still required by law.

 Storing a Corporate Minute Book

 Your company must keep this big bulky binder of corporate records at the office, or at your lawyer’s office (for a fee, of course).
-If you are comfortable with the Cloud, many law firms in Ontario now create virtual corporate Minute Books for easy client access to information.
-In fact, more and more law firms are beginning to operate paperless legal practices, including the management of electronic Minute Books.
+Or if you are like us and prefer things maintained and stored digitally use a service like Ownr.
+It’s super simple to use and helps cut the cost and inconvenience of paper systems.
+In fact, more and more professionals in Ontario (and across Canada) are starting to create virtual corporate Minute Books for easy client access to information.

 In conclusion, the sooner you have a corporate Minute Book, the more money your business will save going forward.
 A corporate Minute Book allows the reader to understand the structure of a business and how it handles its business matters.
 Think of it as the history of the corporation in a binder.
 Keep in mind that your company’s bookkeeper can help with quality control, but they cannot create the initial records for the Minute Book.
 Maintaining your Minute Book doesn’t have to be a chore, simply keep it current by making sure it is updated every time there is a new document that belongs there.